fhiso/sources-and-citations/creators-name.md

 ## List types

-[*Editorial note &mdash;* FHISO has deferred a decision on whether a list of creators' names should be encoded in a single element value.
-This section defines a reusable format which can be used for any list-valued elements, should it be decided that list-valued elements should be encoded in a *string*.]
+{.ednote} FHISO has deferred a decision on whether a list of creators' names should be encoded in a single element value.
+This section defines a reusable format which can be used for any list-valued elements, should it be decided that list-valued elements should be encoded in a *string*.

 This section defines a general pattern that can be used for serialising an ordered list of one or more items into a *citation element* value by